Videojs Download Button

 Download video button

-Nuevo plugin features an option to show media Download Button, by default set to false.
-However the button does not allow to download video file directly through javascript.
-By clicking the button it fires downloadVideo event with 2 parameters passed: current source URL and video_id (if defined).
-This allows to use server-side language function and force download video, based on video URL or video_id.
-Using server-side language, it is possible to download video hosted on the server, fetch video from other server, or even covert m3u8 source to mp4 online and offer it to download.
+The Nuevo plugin features an option to show the Download Button, by default set to false.
+However, the button does not allow you to download video file directly through JavaScript.
+Clicking the button triggers the downloadVideo event with two parameters: the current source URL and video_id (if defined).
+This allows you to use the server-side language function and force download video based on the video URL or video_id.
+Using server-side language, it is possible to download video hosted on the server, fetch video from another server, or even covert the m3u8 source to mp4 online and offer it to download.

-One of the methods to force a file download in javascript is to use XMLHttpRequest and generate blob file-like object.
-However, this is possible for files hosted on same server only.
-Also such method is fine for relatively small files, not for video files that Filesize is usually a number of megabytes.
-It takes ages to create blob object for such files.
+One of the methods to force a file download in JavaScript is to use XMLHttpRequest and generate a blob file-like object.
+However, this is possible for files hosted on the same server only.
+Also, such a method is fine for relatively small files.
+It takes ages to create a blob object from a big video file.

 In the example above, we send downloadVideo event parameters to a simple PHP file with a function to force video download immediately from our server.

-To enable downloadButton, simply enable approptiate Nuevo plugin's option.
+To enable the downloadButton, simply enable the approptiate Nuevo plugin's option.

 Code snippet